-Frequently Asked Questions About the 2021-22 Budget
+2023-24 Budget Frequently Asked Questions

 - A much smaller amount of levy is used for areas that would be considered enrichment, like security, transportation and student activities such as athletics, drama and music in schools.

-The City’s levy is administered by the City’s Office for Education and provides various programs to families in the city such as Community & School based family support, preschool programs, School Based Health Centers are available at most Seattle Public middle and, grants to schools for academic innovation, and a school readiness program for families with children ages two and three not enrolled in a formal early learning program.
+The City of Seattle’s Families and Education Levy is administered by the city’s Office for Education and provides various programs to families in the city such as community and school based family support, preschool programs, school based health centers, grants to schools for academic innovation, and a school readiness program for families with children ages two and three not enrolled in a formal early learning program.

-For the 2021-22 school year, a teacher in Seattle Public Schools costs approximately $131,525.
+For the 2023-24 school year, a teacher in Seattle Public Schools costs approximately $150,546.
 This includes base salary, time responsibility incentive (TRI), contract days, tech days, medical, and other benefits.